SQULS/Remnant-Keylogger/README.md

 A keylogger written in Python with scheduled emailing functionality.

 ## Getting Started
-There several modules that you will need to make sure are installed before you can run Remnant keylogger.
+There are several modules that you will need to make sure are installed before you can run Remnant keylogger.

 * datetime
 * email